Fire Damage Insurance Claims

 We will deal directly with the insurance company and negotiate the best available settlement on your behalf so you don’t have to.
 This will give you the opportunity and time to deal with the more practical matters of looking after your family or business needs.

 Fire Damage Insurance Claims Consultation

 We operate on a ‘’No Win, No Fee’’ basis and only charge a percentage based upon the total and final settlement we agree with the insurance company.
 Hence, we would provide a free consultation for your fire damage claim and answer any questions that you may have.
-How will you, the policyholder know exactly what you are entitled to claim for and how to proceed with a claim – this is the benefit of engaging a Loss Assessor to act for you in the preparation and negotiation of a fire claim.
+How will you, the policyholder know exactly what you are entitled to claim for and how to proceed with a claim – this is the benefit of engaging a Loss Assessor to act for you in the preparation and negotiation of a fire house insurance claim.